 The researchers concluded that the treatment offers both a promising late-stage therapy and lifelong immunity.
 It “prevents pathology in the brain and gives the mice a chance to develop a robust immune response,” said Kumar.

 While the anatomy of the murine nose differs from that of humans, the researchers plan to study the therapy further with the hope it will be broadly applicable.
 “In translation, it should be an effective strategy for people,” she said.

-If that is the case, the intranasal RNA therapy could theoretically be developed for treatment of other mosquito-borne diseases, such as St. Louis encephalitis, Japanese encephalitis, and perhaps Zika, the researchers noted.
+If that is the case, the intranasal RNA therapy could theoretically be developed for the treatment of other mosquito-borne diseases, such as St. Louis encephalitis, Japanese encephalitis, and perhaps Zika, the researchers noted.

 Other study authors are Jagadish Beloor, Nyree Maes, Pradeep Uchil, Andrew Jackson, and Erol Fikrig from Yale, and Irfan Ullah and Sang Kyung Lee from Hanyang University, South Korea.

 This work was funded in part by National Institutes of Health grants.
 Kumar and Lee are co-founders of Signet Biotech.
 Kumar is a co-inventor for a patent relating to RVG9R; Kumar, Lee, and Ullah are co-inventors for a submitted patent relating to a mouse positioning device.